vaughnw128/pi-in-the-sky19/README.md

 This week we are continuing our work on code.
 Right now we have the acceleration, but we have to figure out how to use that to find when the pi is at the top of its flight path, and do something at that moment(probably turn on a light or play a sound).

 ### Week of 11/25/2019
 This week we are continuing our work on code.
+We are planning to remake the PCB and add a Piezo buzzer that will activate at the apex of the flight, and remove the LED.